art-institute-of-chicago/aic-bash/README.md

 If you use `--cache` without specifying `[num]`, it'll default to 3600 seconds, i.e. 1 hour.

+## Run in a container

+This repository provides a `Containerfile` to build a Container image, which includes all dependencies.

+Build it with:

+    podman build -t art-institute-of-chicago/aic-bash .

+Run it with:

+    podman run --rm -it aic-bash

+You can use it to run `aic.sh` commands directly:

+    podman run --rm aic-bash ./aic.sh --quality medium --ratio 120

 ## Contributing

 We encourage your contributions.
 Please fork this repository and make your changes in a separate branch.
 To better understand how we organize our code, please review our [version control guidelines](https://docs.google.com/document/d/1B-27HBUc6LDYHwvxp3ILUcPTo67VFIGwo5Hiq4J9Jjw).